San Francisco, California

 Dr. Daniel Geschwind MD PhD (UCLA Human Genetics, Neurology and Psychiatry)

-Dr. James McCracken MD (UCLA Psychiatry)
+Dr. James McCracken MD (UCLA Psychiatry and Biobehavioral Sciences)

 Dr. Thomas Otis PhD (UCLA Neurobiology/Roche Pharmaceuticals)

 9:15 Clinical testing of novel drugs for autism - James McCracken MD

 9:45 Drug development for neurodevelopmental disorders - Thomas Otis PhD

 10:15 Non-Coding RNAs in Autism: New Opportunities for Treatment Targets - Daniel Campbell PhD

 11:00 Keynote lecture: Exploring mechanisms and therapies using In vitro and in vivo models - Daniel Geschwind MD PhD